Privacy & Cookies Policy

 - contact you about a submission you have made to our online services (refer to our Code of Conduct);

 - analyse and/or improve our services;

-- personalise the way DMG content is presented to you online;
+- personalise the way BBCS content is presented to you online;

 - prevent fraud or other potentially illegal activities (including copyright infringement);